 Minimum cumulative grade point averages (GPAs) must be achieved and maintained to remain in the program, as follows:

-Four-year school students (DAP program) – Must achieve a 3.0 cumulative GPA at the conclusion of each spring semester, as well as the conclusion of the final summer term, if needed to complete all coursework.
+Four-year school students (DAP program) – Must achieve a 3.0 cumulative GPA at the conclusion of the summer term after the first full year in the program.

-Community college students (PPA Program) – Must achieve a 3.2 cumulative GPA at the conclusion of each fall and spring semester, as well as at the conclusion of the final summer session, if needed to complete all coursework.
+Community college students (PPA Program) – Must achieve a 3.0 cumulative GPA at the conclusion of the summer term after the first full year in the program.

 Only courses taken at the affiliated college or university are to be used in the final cumulative GPA calculation.